dido1998/autonlp/README.md

 # autonlp
 # Project Title
 This is a repository devoted to natural language processing and various applications machine learning in NLP.
-Currently there is only support for natural language generation.I hope to add more applications soon.
+Currently there is support for natural language generation and natural language inference.I hope to add more applications soon.

 ### Requirements
 ```